panzerdp/dmitripavlutin.com/content/posts/054-react-usestate/index.md

 // after re-render `state` becomes `newState`
 ```

-As an alternative, let's implement the bulb component to switch on/off with a single button:
+Let's implement the bulb component to switch on/off with a single button:

 ```jsx{6}
 import React, { useState } from 'react';